 The standard X-Electrode, part number SDE-X, has wire length 15±1 mm, allowing the user to cut it back to the length they want.
 If you know your desired length ahead of time, we can cut the wire to a length as short as 1.5 mm with accuracy ±0.2 mm.
 The electrode with wire length "x.y" millimeters has part number SDE-X-XMY.
 Part number SDE-X-1M6, for example, is an X-Electrode with wire length 1.6±0.2 mm.

 The X-Electrode provides a 450-μm diameter stainless steel tube as a mounting fixture.
 To hold the tube, we recommand a clamp like the RWD 68201, which attaches to your stereotactic mount.
 The tube has a slot cut into it, out of which we run the electrode wire for connection to an electrode lead with a crimp contact.
 Because the crimp contact does not contain any solder, the signal recorded by the electrode will contain far less low-frequency chemical artifacts.
-Crimp contacts allow us to record slow signals like cortical spreading depressions (CSDs).
-For use with the crimp contact, we must use one of our B-Leads with a crimp ferrule on the end, which we call a "Q-Ferrule".
-The video below shows how to crimp the X-Electrode to a bare helical wire.
+Crimp contacts allow us to record slow signals like cortical spreading depolarization (CSDs).
+For the crimp contact, we must use one of our B-Leads with a Q-Ferrule on the end, which provides the ferrule and spring side of the crimp contact.

 Any wire we bury in body tissue will cause damage and scarring.
 For an example of damage caused by an implanted X-Electrode and neighboring injections, see these brain slices, which show damage to the brain of a mouse caused by injection and recording.